kiok46/arcc/README.md

 /**
  * @param: payerPk: Pubkey of the payer.
  * @param: payeePk: Pubkey of the payee.
- * @param: epoch: Each epoch represents a timeframe.
+ * @param: epoch: Each epoch represents a timeframe, epoch = 1 is 1 block.
  * @param: maxAmountPerEpoch: Max amount allowed to be spend by payee per epoch.
- * @param: remainingTime: The remaining time after which a new epoch will get started.
+ * @param: remainingTime: The remaining time after which a new epoch will start.
  * @param: remaningAmount: Remaining amount that can be withdrawan from the contract by payee before next epoch starts.
  * @param: validFrom: The blockheight/time of contract/state creation.
  */